Violinist Gil Shaham on the Beethoven and Brahms Violin Concertos

 Courtesy of Chris Lee.

-WHRB recently interviewed violinist Gil Shaham.
-Shaham appears regularly with the world’s leading orchestras, including the Berlin Philharmonic, the Los Angeles Philharmonic, the New York Philharmonic, and the Boston Symphony.
+Violinist Gil Shaham appears regularly with the world’s leading orchestras, including the Berlin Philharmonic, the Los Angeles Philharmonic, the New York Philharmonic, and the Boston Symphony Orchestra.
 He has over two dozen CDs to his name.
-His newest record is called Beethoven and Brahms: Violin Concertos and was released on March 12th.
-Here, we speak to Shaham about his new recording, his new position at the Bard College Conservatory of music, and how the pandemic has affected his work.
+His latest release, entitled Beethoven and Brahms: Violin Concertos, was released on March 12th.
+WHRB's Allison Pao spoke to Shaham about his new album, his new position at the Bard College Conservatory of music, and how the pandemic has affected his work.
 You can listen the full interview above or read some excerpts below.

 Gil Shaham: I think many people say, “These are my favorite violin concertos,” and I have to say, I would count myself among those people.
 They are kind of the pinnacle of this genre of violin concertos.